-The Benefits of Hiring a Sales Tax Attorney
+The Benefits of Hiring a Sales Tax Lawyer

-When you confront an audit on your own, you are dealing with the complexities of the system for the first time and navigating your way through this process without a map.
+When business owners confront an audit on their own, they are dealing with the complexities of the system for the first time and navigating your way through this process without a map.
 Having an attorney client relationship during the state sales tax audit process is like hiring a guide to help you up a mountain.

 Hiring a qualified tax attorney is like choosing an experienced guide to lead you through a hazardous landscape.
 They know the territory like the back of their hand and can steer you away from pitfalls and back onto solid ground.
 Here’s what you can expect from your tax attorney: